lslumass/HyRes_GPU/README.md

 For running a HyRes simulation, two steps are necessary:
 1. convert atomistic model to HyRes model, please follow [README.md](https://github.com/wayuer19/HyRes_GPU/blob/main/at2hyres/README.md) in [at2hyres](https://github.com/wayuer19/HyRes_GPU/tree/main/at2hyres) for the step-by-step instructions.
+    Following the instructions, one can create the PDB and PSF files for HyRes model, which will be used as the input files in OpenMM.
 2. describe HyRes force field in OpenMM and run simulation ([run_OpenMM](https://github.com/wayuer19/HyRes_GPU/tree/main/run_OpenMM))